BrewUp/BrewUpErp/README.md

 ﻿# BrewUpErp

-BrewUpErp is an end‑to‑end sample ERP built to demonstrate
+BrewUpErp is an end‑to‑end sample ERP built to demonstrate:

 - Domain‑Driven Design (DDD)
 - Modular / bounded‑context architecture